ThorntonLab/ESMtest/Notes/PLINKnotes.md

 Ineresting fact.
 There is a "[fork](https://www.cog-genomics.org/plink2)" of PLINK that is a collab b/w the original authors, BGI, and some other folks.
 It appears to be geared more towards nextgen-based GWAS.
 We'll stick with 1.07 for now...

+PLING 1.9 is available as of May 16, 2014.
+Claims to be faster.
+Will investigate soon.

 One possible use of PLINK would be to implement the ESM test using PLINK to do all the heavy lifting.
 This document is a set of notes on the good and bad of PLINK, with special emphasis on permutation output vis-a-vis best practices on high-performance computing clusters.

 Compilation Notes